Welcome to my series this month, Overcoming Anxiety (in 31 Days!)

 And if you’re brand new here, you might want to check out my About Rachel page so you can get to know me better!

-Also, you might want to sign up for my weekly email blasts.
+Also, you might want to sign up for my when-I-have-something-important-to-say email blasts.
+You also get a freebie to go with it!
 You can find it right here on the homepage!

 I won’t be emailing everyone every day (because to me that would be too annoying!)
 Rather, you will get an email summary each week with a list of links for each post and a short blurb of encouragement… because that’s just part of what I do!
 Expect the email every Friday for the month of October!
 And feel free to reply back if you have a question or to tell me how my series is helping you overcome your anxiety struggles!
 Would love to hear from you.